YusufAkyoll/neighborly-app/README.md

 # Neighborly App

-A neighbourhood social map app with posting, alerts and live user locations.
+A neighbourhood social map app (Mobile only) with posting, alerts and live user locations.

 **Project details:**
 Built as part of an AI-training project, implemented in a single `.tsx` file and completed within a 5-hour deadline.